 ALPHACAM is part of the Vero Software stable, and MW Programmation won the ALPHACAM Outstanding Achievement Award at Vero’s 2012 Global Resellers Conference for their specialist vertical market dominance, 350 supported customers, and consistently gaining the highest revenue in the reseller channel.

 A recent addition to ALPHACAM’s functionality is a new Waveform 3D Roughing Strategy, which MW Programmation Director Marcel Weber says will be of particular benefit to the watch industry.
 “The new high speed machining technique maintains a constant tool cutting load by ensuring consistent tool engagement into the material.
 The tool moves in a smooth path to avoid sharp changes in direction, maintaining its velocity, dramatically decreasing the machining cycle time.”

 This strategy, which is already proving popular with a number of MW’s 1,000 clients across Switzerland, is superior to the traditional Roughing cycle where machinable geometry features are offset – inward or outward – by a stepover.
 Traditional tool paths have to run slower feeds and speeds because of the variable width-of-cut conditions encountered in corners.
 Tool load spikes as chip thickness increases in areas where the tool finds more material than it did while cutting in a straight line.

-In order to ensure they remain a key machine supplier to the top end of the Swiss watch market, Almac are developing the skills of a number of apprentices, to enable them to set the linear guide rails, which Roland Gutknecht says is a specialised task.
+In order to ensure they remain a key machine supplier to the top end of the Swiss watch market, Almac are developing the skills of a number of apprentices, to enable them to set the linear guide rails, which Roland Gutknecht says is a specialized task.
 “It takes a high degree of expertize to manufacture our CNC machines, and an even higher degree of expertize to adjust the guide rails to the absolute level of precision required to ensure it is absolutely impossible to tilt the spindle.”